robotstack-dev/dynamixel-python-sdk-websockets/README.md

-## Dynamixel SDK Websocket fork
+## Dynamixel SDK Websockets

-This fork adds support in python for using a websocket client as a port instead of a serial port.
-This makes it possible to use wifi to control your dynamixels.
-However, it requires the dynamixels to be connected to a control board (such as an ESP32) that uses a websocket server to relay the comms to and from connected motors.
-I developed such a board for my own use, so this is a fairly personal project at the moment.
-If you have such a board, then this may be of use.
+This fork of the [Dynamixel SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK) adds support in python for using a websocket client as a port instead of a serial port.
+This makes it possible to use WiFi to control your dynamixels.
+However, it requires the dynamixels to be connected over half-suplex serial to a WiFi-enabledcontrol board (such as an ESP32) that uses a websocket server to relay the comms to and from connected motors.
+I am developing such a board and will link to it here when it is available.

 The Arduino sketch that works as the websocket server is available here:\
 https://github.com/nsted/websocketServerForSmartServos